 What is the dress code for Saudi Arabia?

 Saudi Arabia has relaxed its dress code significantly in recent years.
 Modest clothing is expected in public — covering shoulders and knees for both men and women.
 Women are no longer required to wear an abaya, though it is respectful to dress conservatively, especially in more traditional areas and when visiting mosques.
-For a full guide to what to expect, see our Saudi Arabia travel hub.
+See our guides to dress code for men and dress code for women.

 Is there an age limit for the Saudi tourist visa?